getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 datacenter.texas.infrastructure.loadbalancer.aws.image = "registry.texas.corp/whatever/infra-lb:1.2.3"
 ```

-#### loadbalancer.aws.launch-configuration-name
+#### loadbalancer.aws.launch-template-id

-Nelson will use the specified launch configuration to launch the resources.
-How this launch configuration is specified - perhaps CloudFormation or Terraform - is out of scope for this documentation, as Nelson only needs to know the name of the launch configuration to boot as a "black box".
+Nelson will use the specified launch template ID to launch the resources.
+How this launch template is specified - perhaps CloudFormation or Terraform - is out of scope for this documentation, as Nelson only needs to know the unique ID of the launch template to boot as a "black box".
+The launch template used will be whatever is marked as `Default` in the AWS settings for the launch template.
+This affords the user the ability to incrementally make changes, to the launch template without affecting active deployments without explicitly intending to do so.

 ```
-datacenter.texas.infrastructure.loadbalancer.aws.launch-configuration-name = "yourlb-XXXXXXXXXXXX"
+datacenter.texas.infrastructure.loadbalancer.aws.launch-template-id = "lt-XXXXXXXXXXXX"
 ```

 #### loadbalancer.aws.region